RealAero57/RealAero57/README.md

 I do things at times.
 At times, I dont do things.
 At things, I do times, too.

+Some say I am what is known as a Markdown developer.

 WIP

 P.S. @Aero57 is ALSO my account (tho im not super active on that for _reasons_).
 So if you ave anything to do, come here DO NOT go there!